 Cardboard for Void Fill and Cushioning

 For void fill, consistency matters.
-Your goal is output that:
+Your goal is output that springs back (resilience), fills space effectively, and creates stable protection without collapsing.

 Preparation priorities:

-- remove contaminants so output stays clean,
+- Remove contaminants so output stays clean.

-- flatten and size consistently,
+- Flatten and size consistently.

-- avoid wet material.
+- Avoid wet material.

 Cardboard for Packing Wrap or Interleaving

-If you use shredded cardboard as wrap or interleaving, you may want:
+If you use shredded cardboard as wrap or interleaving, you may want longer, more continuous strips, less fragmentation, and uniform panels as input.

 Preparation priorities shift toward:

-- fewer cuts (where possible),
+- Fewer cuts (where possible).

-- consistent panel orientation during feeding,
+- Consistent panel orientation during feeding.

-- reduced mixed-density inputs.
+- Reduced mixed-density inputs.

-Safety Considerations During Cardboard Preparation
+Safety Boundaries During Cardboard Preparation

 Workplace Safety During Preparation